Football in South America: Modern International Organizations and Events

 Throughout Latin America, international club tournaments followed later.
 An exception was the highest-ranking clubs in Uruguay and Argentina, which began organizing small tournaments in the early twentieth century.
 These tournaments, called the Copa Río de la Plata, welcomed both the clubs and their supporters.
-Indirectly, this gave rise to the creation of the first continental club tournament in sports history, the South American Championship of Champions (Campeonato Sudamericano de Campeones), in 1948.
+However, the creation of the South American Championship of Champions (Campeonato Sudamericano de Campeones) by the Chilean club Colo Colo in 1948 was the official launch of a competition where the champions of different leagues would face each other.
 Seven clubs from seven CONMEBOL countries participated in this one-off tournament.
 CD Lítoral (Bolivia) and CS Emelec (Ecuador) were the only clubs with no experience, not having their own national competition.
 The Campeonato Sudamericano also led to the creation of the first international form of competition for clubs in Europe.
 Frenchman Jacques Ferran, a journalist for L'Equipe, reported on the South American tournament, and was so enthusiastic that he briefed his editor on the concept.
 Gabriel Hanot then brought the idea to UEFA, leading indirectly to the introduction of the European Cup in 1955.
 In the CONCACAF region, the Champions' Cup was founded in 1962.
 For a short time, this served as a qualifying tournament for the Copa Libertadores, established by CONMEBOL in 1960.
 Almost from its inception, the tournament was dominated by Mexican clubs.